| |

 Kahekili Highway – West Maui Thrilling Drive

 Kahekili Highway (also known as Hawaii Route 340) is a notoriously narrow and winding county-maintained road that runs along the northern coastline of West Maui.
 It’s a breathtaking, wild, and quite challenging drive.
-So be sure to follow our tips to safely prepare for this scenic Kahekili Highway adventure!
+So follow our tips to safely prepare for this scenic Kahekili Highway adventure!

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.